 ISO certification certifies that a management system, manufacturing process, service, or documentation procedure has all the requirements for standardization and quality assurance.
 ISO (International Organization for Standardization) is an independent, non-governmental, international organization that develops standards to ensure the quality, safety, and efficiency of products, services, and systems.

 ISO certifications exist in many areas of industry, from energy management and social responsibility to medical devices and energy management.
 ISO standards are in place to ensure consistency.
 Each certification has separate standards and criteria and is classified numerically.
-For instance, the ISO certification we currently hold at Mead Metals is ISO 9001:2008.
+For instance, the ISO certification we currently hold at Mead Metals is ISO 9001:2015.

-The certification includes three components: ISO, 9001, and 2008.
+The certification ISO 9001:2008 includes three components: ISO, 9001, and 2015.
 Here's what each component represents:

 As mentioned above, ISO refers to the International Organization for Standardization.
 This organization develops the standards, and it does in order to certify businesses or organizations.
 Certification is handled third-party and tested annually.

-The numerical appearing after ISO classifies the standard.
+The number appearing after ISO classifies the standard.
 All standards within the ISO 9000 family refer to quality management.
 ISO 9001 is among ISO's best-known standards, and it defines the criteria for meeting a number of quality management principles.
 It helps businesses and organizations be more efficient and improve customer satisfaction.

-Why Does ISO 9001 Certification Matter?
+What Does ISO 9001 Certification Mean?

 ISO standards have given us a layout of what needs to be done on every order.
-We know the standards that need to be met, and we have to the tools in place to ensure quality, consistency, and safety.
+We know the standards that need to be met, and we have the tools in place to ensure quality, consistency, and safety.
 What we do, how we check for quality, and what's required of us is all laid out by ISO.

 ISO certification standards also help keep our products and services relevant.
 When the standards change, we change along with them.
 When we work with new customers, we send them our certification details so they know they can expect ISO standards be met.